 Kava has a native utility and governance token, KAVA, and a US-dollar pegged stablecoin, USDX.
 KAVA is used to pay for transaction fees and is staked by validators to generate network consensus.
 Users can delegate their staked KAVA to validators to earn a share of KAVA emissions.
 Stakers and validators can also vote on governance proposals that dictate the parameters of the network.

-.
+IoTeX is a layer 1 network founded in 2017 with a focus on combining blockchain with the Internet of Things.
 This gives users control over the data their devices generate, allowing for “machine-backed DApps, assets, and services”.
 Your personal information has value and managing it via blockchain guarantees secure ownership.